loco-3d/linear-feedback-controller/README.md

 This repository is aimed to be used with its public API the [linear_feedback_controller_msgs](https://github.com/loco-3d/linear-feedback-controller-msgs).

-These two package are under the license [BSD-2 license](./LICENSE).
+These two packages are under the license [BSD-2 license](./LICENSE).

-The current versions of this 2 package can be found in their respective `package.xml` file.
+The current versions of these two packages can be found in their respective `package.xml` file.
+There **must** be an associated git tag in a shape of vX.Y.Z.

 Follows a quick description of these package.